singlestore-labs/events/README.md

 - When used with a transactional database:

   - exactly once semantics for message consumption
-  - at least once semeantics for messages created during a transaction
+  - at least once semantics for messages created during a transaction
   - support for PostgreSQL
   - support for SingleStore